The Home Office holds credibility interviews for most Tier 4 (General) student visa applicants applying from overseas.

 If you are applying from overseas

 If you are applying for a Tier 4 visa extension in the UK

 You will receive a letter or email after you have submitted your online application telling you that you have been selected for interview and with further information about the time and location of the interview.
 This may not be in London and you may have to travel to another part of the UK to attend the interview.

 You are given a deadline to confirm your attendance, you must respond before the deadline.
 It is very important that you attend even if it is inconvenient.
-If you have a genuine and compelling reason for not being able to attend the interview in the UK, please contact Student Advice for further advice as soon as possible for further advice.
+If you have a genuine and compelling reason for not being able to attend the interview in the UK, please contact Student Advice for further advice as soon as possible.

 What will happen at the interview?

 The credibility interview is an important part of the visa application process.
 It is your chance to show that you are a genuine and credible student so it is essential that you prepare for the interview and take it seriously.